Skip to main content

 no-emoji

-This prevents usage of emoji in message.
+This prevents usage of emojis (or above a certain Unicode version) in message

 Why